 The scrub is currently too dense in the old chalk pit to carry out any field studies.

 Much of the path network within the site runs parallel with Anson Grove and the M27.
 There are three paths which run north/ south up the hill, one of which is a public footpath.
 All north/ south paths connect with the longitudinal paths.
 This network is well used by local dog walkers and because the public footpath crosses the motorway, it does offer a good long walk.

 There is no formal car park within the site or at any of the three entrances on Anson Grove.
 Moreover, Anson Grove is often congested as a result of residents parking along the length of the kerb.
 Subsequently, the site does not receive much attention from visitors outside the immediate area.

 The site does offer some commanding views across Portsmouth Harbour and the Isle of Wight and two benches have been strategically placed for users to sit and enjoy the vistas.
-The benches are well used during the long warm evenings particularly at weekends between May and September.
-Disposable BBQs are often used on site but not removed.
-Subsequently, it is necessary to undertake regular litter picks.
+This is a site for all seasons as this slideshow shows, and the benches offer a chance to capture and enjoy these seasonal changes.

 There is a public waste bin sited at two of the entrances but there are no other such facilities within the site as it is not practicable to empty them.

 It was a popular site with those using scramble bikes until 2011.
 This activity led to damage of the meadows, the paths and some of the entrances.
 However, it was decided to add a locked gate at the eastern entrance off Benedict Way and to replace an old wooden gate with a galvanised steel version just before the motorway bridge.
 This prevented further bike activity and the associated vandalism.
 The site is now a more peaceful and safer environment.

 A six year management plan for Anson Grove (275 KB) is now in place covering the period of 2018-2024.
 This plan outlines the management objectives for the site and gives an annual work programme which sets out the work required to achieve these objectives.